 How I Serve Churro Donut Bites

-I usually bring these to the table straight from the pan while theyโre still warm.
-I like a small bowl of chocolate for dunking and a second bowl of warm caramel for anyone who prefers it.
-When I serve them for a casual crowd I place a few on a paper-lined tray so people can grab and go.
+I usually bring these to the table straight from the pan while they’re still warm.
+I like a small bowl of chocolate for dunking and a second bowl of warm caramel for anyone who prefers it a setup that also complements the rich flavors of my Mississippi chocolate mud cake.

 Variations and Adjustments for Churro Donut Bites